 August 2016: GE installed the first offshore wind farm in the US at Block Island, located off the coast of Rhode Island.
 This 30 MW project generates enough power to meet the needs of the residents of the island.
 See how the Block Island wind farm was installed using a magnetic rotor design.

 March 2017: GE Renewable Energy was selected by Chinese Fuqing Haixia Electricity Generation Company (a joint venture between China Three Gorges and Fujian Energy) to deliver three Haliade 150-6MW offshore wind turbines to the Fujian Xinghua Gulf demo project.
 GE is one of the several wind turbine suppliers to participate in the 73 MW windfarm project, capable to provide enough power to satisfy the needs of more than 20,000 households in the region.

 March 2018: GE finished the installation of the Xinghua Gulf demo project, and became the first supplier in the world to have installed offshore wind turbines in the Americas, Europe, and Asia.

 March 2018: GE announced the installation of the first Haliade 150-6MW at the Merkur offshore windfarm in Germany.
 Installation and commissioning activities are on-going.

 Thanks to its unique innovative and proven technology, GE is a key player in the offshore wind turbine market, delivering efficient, reliable and environmentally-friendly power solutions to its customers.
+We are the only offshore wind turbine manufacturer to have projects in Europe.
+Asia and the Americas.
 Contact us today to learn how GE can help power your offshore wind turbines.